If you're experiencing drowsiness during your daily routine, it's possible that you could be living with a sleep condition that needs treatment.

 Luckily, sleep conditions are highly treatable.
 There are several diverse treatment options that a sleep care specialist can recommend depending on your diagnosis.

-Ballad Health is proud to have certified sleep care providers all throughout Northeast Tennessee and Southwest Virginia.
+Ballad Health is proud to have certified sleep care providers all throughout the Appalachian Highlands.
 You can trust our team to help you rest easier.

 Why is sleep so important?

 A good night's sleep is one of the most important parts of a healthy lifestyle.
 Many Americans struggle with tiredness throughout their daily lives – many citing detrimental effects, such as drastic changes in mood, headaches and an inability to stay focused.

 Studies have also shown that driving on a lower amount of sleep can significantly increase your chances of an accident.